Who can use this capability

-Admins can set the polling frequency for requests made between Smartsheet and Salesforce through the integration.
-Both applications have a limit to the number of times information can be automatically updated per minute.
+Admins can set the polling frequency for requests made between Smartsheet and Salesforce through the Connector.
+The Salesforce application has a limit to the number of times information can be automatically updated per minute.
 If these limits are exceeded, enabled workflows will return errors and won’t synchronize information until: